Don't Be A Sloth Mentee #3: The Required Companion to Differentiation

 Let me end by looping back to the previous post on the mentee skill of differentiation.
 It’s a very important skill.
 If you need to, review that post.
 As I’ve said, if you can’t be differentiated in a mentoring relationship, you might lose a sense of yourself.
 That would be no good.
 But if you aren’t emotionally intelligent as you attempt to differentiate, you’ll practice unhealthy detachment and avoidance.
 While it might feel like you are finding yourself, you might be losing yourself here too.

 I serve as a mentor, acting in a variety of forms, including the form of a professional leadership coach.
 Please note that I am not a professional therapist.
 Thus this post is not therapeutic advice.
 The theme explored in this post can be discussed with a leadership coach.
 But if it is a significant struggle for you, this theme might be best explored with a professional therapist, an important form of mentoring that's often needed at certain points in our lives.
-I explain mentoring forms in my online mentoring course here.
+I explain mentoring forms in a workshop I teach.
+Connect with me if you are interested in this.

 In short, a good professional coach knows when to refer clients to professional therapy.
 I’m thankful for the various types of mentors (including coaches) who have encouraged me toward therapy when needed.
 It is an important form of mentoring that can help us get unstuck.